-Fall, Spring.
+Fall.
 1 credit.
-A student may earn a maximum of 4 credits in all enrollments for this course.
 Interdepartmental with Agriculture and Natural Resources and Communication Arts and Sciences and Engineering and Social Science.
 Administered by Natural Science.
-R: Open only to students in the College of Agriculture and Natural Resources or College of Engineering or College of Natural Science or College of Communication Arts and Sciences or College of Social Science.
+R: Open to students in the College of Communication Arts and Sciences or in the College of Engineering or in the College of Natural Science or in the College of Social Science.
 Approval of college.